ventilia/Clock/README.md

 This repository is a fork of the original [Clock by yassineAbou](https://github.com/yassineAbou/Clock).

 ## Changes Made
+- Added Russian localization for the entire app, including translated days and descriptions in CreateAlarmScreen.
-- Added settings screen with language switch (English/Russian).
+- Implemented a settings screen with language switch (English/Russian) and persistence for selected language.
-- Implemented full Russian localization.
+- Added GitHub links to the settings screen.
+- Enhanced stopwatch with millisecond support, including conditional display in notifications
+- Added ringtone selection in settings for a common ringtone used in alarms and timers, integrated with system RingtonePicker, SharedPreferences for storage, and dynamic URI handling in MediaPlayerHelper.
+- Added necessary permissions (READ_MEDIA_AUDIO) with runtime requests.
+- Localized new strings for the ringtone block and repositioned it below the language selector for better UI flow.
-- Added links to GitHub repositories in settings.
+- Added Timer Signal Enhancements: vibration, sound signals, color changes, and interval modes in settings.
-- ...
+- Added TimerCompletedDialog with dismiss and restart functionality.
+- Fixed language selection persistence in SettingsScreen.
+- Ensured Hilt integration for SettingsViewModel and fixed stringResource usage in non-composable contexts.

 ## Features